AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/create-custom-expense-types.md

 product-area: system-administration
 navigation-topic: configure-system-defaults
 title: Create custom expense types
-description: As an Adobe Workfront administrator, you can create custom expense types to define and track the expenses associated with your tasks and projects.
+description: As an [!DNL Adobe Workfront] administrator, you can create custom expense types to define and track the expenses associated with your tasks and projects.
 Expenses are non-labor costs that can be associated with tasks or projects.
 author: Caroline
 feature: System Setup and Administration
 role: Admin